learnercraft/learnercraft.github.io/src/content/docs/about.md

 ---
 title: About us
-description: Learn more about Yllst Testing Labs and our mission to build accessible educational tools.
+description: Learn more about LearnerCraft Labs and our mission to build accessible educational tools.
 ---

 ## Who we are

-**Yllst Testing Labs** is committed to building innovative educational tools that make learning more accessible, practical, and engaging for everyone.
+**LearnerCraft Labs** (formerly *Yllst Testing Labs*) is committed to building innovative educational tools that make learning more accessible, practical, and engaging for everyone.

 We focus on developing user-friendly, interactive applications that help learners reach their goals with clarity and confidence.